 Raising Finance & Investment

-The following are examples of previous programmes delivered by St John’s Innovation Centre:
+The following are examples of previous business support programmes delivered by St John’s Innovation Centre:

 Understanding Finance for Business